Yug3ne/ProjectWork/README.md

-##Tech stack:
+## Tech stack:

-Styling: Bootstrap, CSS and Chakra UI library
+Styling:CSS and Chakra UI library
 Logic and structure: React, JavaScript and HTML